Otherworld Isekai Service

 For whatever reason, Dio’s fans stuck by him, rejecting anything that dared to differ from their refined tastes.
 And thus, he had a horde of fervent reviewers that would pounce with their evaluations, ganging up to fix the scores across the board.

 "Give me some freaking variety and someone who actually behaves like a normal human being!"
 Mark commented aloud by accident once.
 Unfortunately, Dio had been standing right within earshot, several strands of hair perking up like antennae.

 "Oh?
 And what kind of story are you writing?"
 Dio walked over and ripped the pages from Mark’s table.

 After scanning through hardly the first page, he mockingly sneered and crumpled the pages in his hand.
 With a demeaning laugh, he threw it down like it had dirtied his hand.

 "Such pointless dribble!
 Who cares about issues of the heart?!
 People read to fantasize.
 Not to dwell on realistic issues from no-name peasants!
 If you're going to gain even a fraction of the fame I hold, then you'd better heed my advice.
 Target their libidos, not their minds."

-And so, Mark just continued to write without a word.
+And so, Mark just continued to write silently.
 It was all he could do to simply not stir the pot.
-Maybe if he kept silent, then he wouldn't have to face such scrutiny again.
+Maybe if he kept silent, then he wouldn't have to face such slander again.
 But to his surprise, he started receiving letters all of a sudden.

 On his way to refill his inkwell, Mark passed by his cubby that was clearly stuffed with mail.
 Since it was so full, it would just be an eyesore to whoever would come chew him out for ignoring it.
 Hesitantly, he grabbed the whole bundle on his way back and plopped it onto his desk.